Tax Attorneys Address IRS and California Franchise Tax Board Garnishments

 The above represents the most common collections actions taken by the IRS and FTB.
 If you are facing the possibility of any of these, you should immediately contact an experienced tax lawyer to discuss your options.

-How can I Stop a Levy or Tax Garnishment?
+How Can You Stop a Levy or Tax Garnishment?

 At the federal level, one option to stop an IRS wage garnishment or levy is to appeal the tax debt.
 Depending on how much time has elapsed, certain options may have been extinguished.
 One option the taxpayer may have is to engage in is Collections Due Process (CDP) where procedural issues regarding the tax obligation can be discussed.
 Therefore, individuals are encouraged to contact an attorney immediately upon receipt of an IRS or FTB notice of garnishment or levy.
 An additional option the taxpayer may have is to engage in negotiations to start a payment plan with the IRS or FTB.
 In any case, a thorough review of the taxpayer’s compliance is necessary before any action is taken.
 Ensuring compliance is often the first step to fixing IRS and FTB collections concerns.